brooklynrail/brooklynrail-platform/content/events/2020/07/nathaniel-dorsky-with-constance-lewallen.md

 ---
 title: Nathaniel Dorsky with Constance Lewallen
-summary: "Filmmaker Nathaniel Dorsky will discuss his body of work with writer, curator, and Rail contributor, Constance Lewallen.
+summary: "Filmmaker Nathaniel Dorsky will discuss his body of work with writer, curator, and Rail consulting editor, Constance Lewallen.
 We'll conclude with a poetry reading. "
 people:
   - person: nathaniel-dorsky